-Our new “Summer Bootcamp” educational webinar series is off to a great start, with the first two live webinars having outstanding attendance.
+Our “Summer Bootcamp” educational webinar series was a success, with the first two live webinars having outstanding attendance.
 If you haven’t attended one yet, these one-hour webinars focus on a specific objective in order to solve a common problem that a fire agency might experience.
 Attendees are walked through specific aspects of Emergency Reporting software and how it can help solve that problem.
-Both ER customers and non-ER users are welcome to attend, and a recorded version is added to our Summer Bootcamp playlist on YouTube after the live webinar.
-Sign up for an upcoming Summer Bootcamp webinar here.
+Both ER customers and non-ER users are welcome to attend, and a recorded version is added to our Bootcamp playlist on YouTube after the live webinar.
+Sign up for an upcoming Bootcamp webinar here.

 Summer Bootcamp Week 2 focused on “Streamlining Your Inspections/NFPA 1730 & 1300” (view the recorded version on YouTube: https://youtu.be/SoX79jruwQo).
 In this webinar, ER’s Business Development Analyst and 22-year veteran of the fire service, Tom Louis, shows how you can streamline your agency’s critical Community Risk Reduction responsibility of Occupancy Inspections to help you better adhere to two key standards: NFPA 1730 – Standard on Organization and Deployment of Fire Prevention Inspection and Code Enforcement, Plan Review, Investigation, and Public Education Operations, and NFPA 1300 – Standard on Community Risk Assessment and Community Risk Reduction Plan Development.